mvanholsteijn/docker-makefile/README.md

 tag_on_changes_in=. ../common

 ```
-This will detect that a new release is required if there are changes in either backend or common with respect to the last tag.
+check-status, check-release and showver will detect that a new version is required if there are changes in either backend or common with respect to the last release tag.
 Checkout the directory [release-dependencies](./release-dependencies) for an example.

 Note that there are a number of caveats: